Our Media Library holds a number of interesting digital resources related to the DeKalb community.

 Steve Bigolin is no stranger to DeKalb.
 Listen to how he ended up in DeKalb and how he became interested in studying history.

 Cindy (Hiland) Dockerty and Pat (Hiland) Olson grew up in DeKalb on Leonard Ave.
 They share memories of growing up in DeKalb and attending the NIU lab school in the 1960’s.

 Take a tour of the library from before the renovation!

 City of DeKalb 1859 Plat Book

 The 1859 plat book is the oldest known map of the City of DeKalb.
 The original leather-bound, hand drawn survey includes detailed maps of the Kishwaukee River and downtown DeKalb.
 The plat book was discovered in the library’s storage area in 2004.
-In addition to this digitized version, a facsimile of the plat book can be viewed in the library’s Local History collection.
+A facsimile of the plat book can be viewed in the library’s Local History collection.